sgsutcliffe/Gut-Bacterial-Communities-of-Healthy-Individuals-Resilient-to-Prophage-Induction-by-Antibiotics/3_ViralAnalysis/README.md

 ```

 ### Step 3: Assembly of phages from viral sequences
+NOTE: My first pass at assembling phage contigs I pooled all 6 samples from an individual.
+After QC, only a few contigs were assembled and classified as viral (sometimes as low as 20).
+I believe, that the viral composition before/during/after antibiotics is too disimilar to assemble well pooled now.
+I will try this again but assemble each sample per individual seperately.
+This will also require a 'remove redundent contig step' in the QC.
+I made two directories in 3_Viral_Assembly/Pooled & 3_Viral_Assembly/Seperate; Pooled will be when each sample was assembled together.
+This will break the orginal scripts (BEWARE)
+Also, because my viral_seperate_assembly{A..J}.sh required output from each day.
+I made subfolders for each sample.
 Unlike bacterial assembly I will use metaSPades as it has been published that it is better at viral assembly (Simon Roux's benchmarking paper).

 Like with bacterial assembly, I will assembled all the samples for each individual together.